 The assessment includes separate timed sections, each designed to test a particular topic.
 Before the start of each section, you will be told how many questions there are and how much time is available.
 Timing is even more important than usual in a CEM assessment, disciplined time keeping under pressure is difficult for any 10 year old and requires lots of practice.
 The tests are designed so that you must use all the time allocated for each section.
 If you reach the end of a section you will be sent back to the first question.
 In some sections you will not be able to progress onto the next section until you have answered all the questions correctly or you have run out of time.

-The test is an hour long.
-It will be taken at the applicant’s current school, or at St Paul’s if that’s not possible.
+The test is an hour long and will take place at St Paul’s.
 Parents will be told if their daughter was successful at this stage in mid-December.

 Tailored tutoring could be the key to helping your daughter to stand out.
 From academic support to exam technique, our tutors can provide her with the knowledge and self-confidence to tackle the online test.
 Find out more about how Mentor can help your child prepare for the CEM assessment.

-Girls who are successful in the computer assessment will be invited to sit the entrance exam in early January.
+Girls who are successful in the computer assessment will be invited to sit the entrance exam on the 8th of January 2024.
 This will take place in person at St Paul’s.
 Girls will sit papers in English, Mathematics and Comprehension.
-Usually, each paper is 75 minutes long, however in 2021 applicants sat a shortened 45 minute version of each exam in order to allow for safe social distancing measures to be in place.
-St Paul’s have not announced what version 2022 applicants will sit yet, however if possible, it is likely they will sit the longer paper.
+Each paper is 75 minutes long.
 SPGS provide sample papers for their entrance exam on their website.

 The English exam consists of up to 10 questions on an unseen passage of literary prose.
 Through close reading, girls will have to extract information from the text and comment on the meaning and effect of specific words and phrases.
 Some of the questions will be extended creative writing tasks based on the passage given.
 Girls will be examined on their ability to read, understand and respond to a text, and their ability to carefully infer meaning through linguistic effects.
 St Paul’s will also be looking for accurate spelling, punctuation and grammar, and a wide use of vocabulary.